Have you ever been cleaning out your cabinets and found an old tub of Creatine and asked yourself, does Creatine expire?

 After you use the stores from creatine supplementation, your body will continue to produce ATP naturally, but it won’t make it as quickly as when you were using Creatine.

-If you are taking creatine everyday while consistently working out you won’t have to worry about it becoming expired.
+If you take Creatine every day while consistently working out, you won’t have to worry about it becoming expired.

 Make sure to store it properly, and you won’t run into any problems.
 If you find yourself second-guessing yourself, buy a fresh bottle.